 The cinematography and editing are ordinary, I didn't notice the music, to be honest.
-Pemberton is a gift from on high to film-makers, and you hardly notice a tree - which are literally high, but never shown as such.
+Pemberton (the location) is a gift from on high to film-makers, and you hardly notice a tree - which are literally high, but never shown as such.

 Oh, there was some attempt on the part of the writers to get us stirred up about race - both Indigenous and Vietnamese (I think) in this case.
 Guys: have a look at No Worries (David Elfick, 1993) to see how subtly this topic can be handled.
 Your film has the little Viet guy winning the cricket (!) match by one run (!) which is more than just a tiny bit OTT. ...
 I hope that's another SPOILER.

 Am I up to eleven?
 Matt Nable and Dan Wyllie are wonderful actors with the right script - not to mention Hugo Weaving, who is as good as it gets now that Olivier is dead - and they all looked really pedestrian.

 So: pretty much hang your heads in shame, in my opinion.
 Or perhaps just: head.

 Excerpts from reviews

 Let me say right off, I just loved this movie.
 Arthouse in the very best sense of the word.
 Screenplay in harmony with what hits the screen.
 Sensitive directing complementing beautiful cinematography and music, and superb acting.
 The story ringing true to the end.
 Not an artistic compromise in sight.
 A lesson in love in so many shades and spades.
 MB, Fremantle Shipping News.